jahfer/ori/README.md

 #### Matching

-If you have a set of blocking resources, you can use `Ori::Select` to wait on them concurrently. `Ori::Select` will return the first resource to complete, and cancel waiting for the others.
-See [Concurrency Utilities](#concurrency-utilities) for more details on these tools.
+If you have a set of blocking resources, you can use `Ori.select` to wait on them concurrently. `Ori.select` will return the first resource to complete, and cancel waiting for the others.
+See [Concurrency Utilities](#concurrency-utilities) for more details on these resource classes.

 ```ruby
 promise = Ori::Promise.new